PVC vs. Polypropylene: Safe Flue Gas Venting with Centrotherm

 InnoFlue® and InnoFlue® Lite can handle up to 230°F (110°C).
 PVC softens at 140°F (60°C), making it unsafe for venting.

+When comparing PVC vs. polypropylene for flue gas venting, polypropylene is the safer and more reliant solution.
 For flue gas venting, PVC pipe is not recommended.
-Polypropylene systems, including InnoFlue® Lite, offer safe, cost-effective, and reliable solutions for water heaters, furnaces, boilers, and tankless appliances.
+Polypropylene venting systems, including InnoFlue® Lite, offer safe, more cost-effective, and reliable solutions for water heaters, furnaces, boilers, and tankless appliances.

 When safety, performance, and efficiency matter most, Centrotherm is the trusted provider of high-quality venting solutions.